 2. Microorganisms in sustainable agro ecosystems - Harnessing beneficial microbes for crop production (provisioning of nutrients) and crop protection (inducible plant defenses).

-At level 3 I supervise undergraduate research projects (APS330) and level 4 projects (APS402 & 406) close to my research interests, past projects have included investigating how parasitic plants influence host communities; the role of soil microbes in sustainable food production, the mechanisms underpinning how some orchids can parasitise fungi and how different soil substrates can promote biodiversity on green roofs.
+At level 3 I supervise undergraduate research projects (APS330) and level 4 projects (APS402 & 406) close to my research interests.
+Past projects have included investigating how parasitic plants influence host communities; the role of soil microbes in sustainable food production, the mechanisms underpinning how some orchids can parasitise fungi and how different soil substrates can promote biodiversity on green roofs.
 I also supervise dissertations (APS331) over a broad range of topics in plant ecology, physiology and evolution.

 Dr Martin I Bidartondo – Imperial College and Kew Gardens, UK.

-Dr Jenny Rowntree - University of York
+Prof Richard Preziosi and Dr Jenny Rowntree - University of M

 Dr Fan Jiang – Beijing Normal University, China.